 Creates a diverging scale with defined centre / midpoint.
-Similar to rescale_center()
+Similar to rescale_center(), key difference is

 the output palette / range is piecewise linear (with respect to breaks) and the entire output range is